MohamedKaramAli/crud-operations-task/README.md

 2- Querable with paging is used in the backend to reduce -as possible the amount of transfered data from database to application.
-3- paging also reduces the amount of data that is transfered through network
+3- paging also reduces the amount of data that is transfered through network from application to client side

 *important notes
 1- technologies (angular- asp.net core -sql)